 SATOOZ is an online store only, and we do not operate a physical shop for customers to visit.
-We are a small family business and operate from our home in the beautiful Whitsundays.
+We are a small family business and operate from our home in Middle Brook, NSW.
 In doing so, we can keep our costs down and pass the savings on to you.

 Please click here to reset your password and view your account.

 We upgraded our website in November 2016 and have recently upgraded the design again in March 2020.
 Here are some of the new improved features to help improve your shopping experience: